Skip to main content

 • Acknowledge and improve the technologist's role in breast imaging

-• Demonstrate proper positioning for various breast size and additional imaging requirements.
+• Demonstrate proper positioning for various breast size and additional imaging requirements

-• Identify technologist's role during the exam.
+• Identify the technologist's role during the exam

-• Identify and discuss common pathology, normal and abnormal tissue by their appearance in the breast.
+• Identify and discuss common pathology, normal and abnormal tissue by their appearance in the breast

-• Distinguish between proper and improper image quality.
+• Distinguish between proper and improper image quality

-Week #2
+Week 2

-• Understand the interdependency of positioning and compression and its effect on image quality.
+• Understand the interdependency of positioning and compression and its effect on image quality

 • Understand the descriptive terminology used to describe lesion location within the breast